 }

-Note for Windows users: Enable "Developer Mode" in Claude Desktop by clicking "Help" in the top-left hamburger menu and selecting "Enable Developer Mode".
+Note for Windows users: Enable "Developer Mode" in Claude Desktop by clicking "Help" in the hamburger menu and selecting "Enable Developer Mode".

 pip install elevenlabs-mcp

-python -m elevenlabs_mcp --api-key=YOUR_API_KEY_HERE --print
+python -m elevenlabs_mcp --api-key=YOUR_API_KEY --print

 "env": {

-"ELEVENLABS_API_KEY": "<your-api-key>",
+"ELEVENLABS_API_KEY": "your-api-key",

 }